hex-sh/mimex/README.md

 end
 ```

-## Usage

- 1. Install the library by adding it to your `mix.exs`.
- 2. Call the functions when you need it.
- 3. There is no step three.
+Then run `mix deps.get`.
+You're now able to call the functions we provide.
+See
+the section on functions for a brief reference.

-## API reference
+## Functions

-`Mimex` provides the following functions:
+`mimex` provides the following functions:

  1. `MIME.mime_type/1` &mdash; get the MIME type from the file extension.
  2. `MIME.extension/1` &mdash; get the first extension for a MIME type.